torin1887/BlueSQL/README.md

 Description: Attacker can hack the web page by injecting SQL in the URL https://104.198.208.81/blue/public/staff/countries/show.php?id=1 to delete everything on the page and edit it to how they want with a POST.

 GIF WALKTHROUGH:
+## RED

+Vulnerability #1: IDOR( Insecure Direct Object Reference)

+Description: The attacker can go to the Find Salesperson and change the ID= and look up others information